allebone/help.omni.af.mil/docs/PEX/Ops.md

 ### Documentation Folders

 Documentation folders are tabs or sections within a binder.
-Here in Setup, you set the default folder structure for each binder type; thus, each binder created using a binder type is automatical y populated with the default folder structure for that binder type.
+Here in Setup, you set the default folder structure for each binder type; thus, each binder created using a binder type is automatically populated with the default folder structure for that binder type.
 Users have the capability to also retroactively insert the new folders to existing binders already using the Binder Type.
 This feature was added to make it easier to maintain a common folder structure for specific Binder Types.

 _Add a Documentation Folder to a Binder Type_

 1. Select the appropriate Binder Type in the drop-down at the top.
-2. select `Add` at the top of the page or right-click in the grid and select `Add` in the popup menu.
+2. Select `Add` at the top of the page or right-click in the grid and select `Add` in the popup menu.
 3. Enter the Name and optionally the Description for the folder.
 4. Click `Save` or `Save & New` to continue adding more folders.
 5. Save